Doing Business in Australia doesn’t have to be hard

 What business structures can you use to do business in Australia?

-There are two main types of business structures that you can use to start your business in Australia:
+There are two main types of business structures that you can use to start your business in Australia

 - Company (public or private)